mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 Before diving into deploying OpenShift with Local Zones, let's review what Local Zones are.

-Local Zones allow you to use select AWS services, like compute and storage services, closer to more end-users, providing them with very low latency access to the applications running locally.
-Local Zones are fully-owned and managed by AWS with no-upfront commitment and no hardware purchase or lease required.
-In addition, Local Zones connect to the parent AWS cloud region via AWS' redundant and very high bandwidth private network, providing applications running in Local Zones fast, secure, and seamless access to the rest of AWS services.
+Local Zones allow you to use selected AWS services, like compute and storage services, closer to the metropolitan region, and end-users, than the regular zones, providing them with very low latency access to the applications running locally.
+Local Zones are fully owned and managed by AWS with no upfront commitment and no hardware purchase or lease required.
+In addition, Local Zones connect to the parent AWS cloud region via AWS' redundant and very high-bandwidth private network, providing applications running in Local Zones fast, secure, and seamless access to the rest of AWS services.

 ![AWS Infrastructure Continuum](https://github.com/mtulio/mtulio.labs/assets/3216894/b4e68d09-bc65-40f4-91aa-1f1cbdea06e6)

 <p><center>Figure-1 AWS Infrastructure Continuum</center></p>

+### Benefits of Local Zones

 Using OpenShift with Local Zones, application developers and service consumers will reap the following benefits:

-- Improving application performance and user experience by hosting resources closer to the user, Local Zones reduce the time it takes for data to travel over the network, resulting in faster load times and more responsive applications.
-This is especially important for applications, such as video streaming or online gaming that require low-latency performance and real-time data access.
+- Improving application performance and user experience by hosting resources closer to the user.
+Local Zones reduce the time it takes for data to travel over the network, resulting in faster load times and more responsive applications.
+This is especially important for applications, such as video streaming or online gaming, that require low-latency performance and real-time data access.
 - Hosting resources in specific geographic locations leads to cost savings, whereby customers avoid high costs associated with data transfer charges, such as cloud egress charges, which is a significant business expense, when large volumes of data is moved between regions in the case of image, graphics, and video related applications).
-- Provide healthcare, government agencies, financial institutions, and other regulated industries a way to meet data residency requirements by hosting data and applications in specific locations to comply with regulatory laws and mandates.
+- Providing healthcare, government agencies, financial institutions, and other regulated industries a way to meet data residency requirements by hosting data and applications in specific locations to comply with regulatory laws and mandates.

 Let's walk through the steps to install an OpenShift cluster in an existing virtual private cloud (VPC) in the US Virginia (us-east-1) region by creating a Local Zone subnet, OpenShift Machine Set manifests, and automatically launching worker nodes during the installation.
 The diagram below shows what gets created: